 LTL freight rates are calculated based on class, weight, pickup, and destination zip codes, along with additional services that meet the consignee and shipper's needs.
 Carriers offer brokers and shippers discounts for freight secured for business.
 These discounts are determined by the carrier along with FAKs (freight of all kinds).
 For example, an LTL customer may want to ship a product that's at class 85, but a carrier can offer to move this product at a lower class of 50, resulting in lower costs.
 Shippers and third party logistics providers should work with carriers to analyze historical freight shipping data and conduct freight analyses to determine the best rates.

-Ultimately, the core factors in LTL freight rates include distance, weight, classification of freight, and accessorials.
+Ultimately, the core factors in LTL freight rates include distance, weight, classification of freight, and accessories.

 Get Reliable LTL Shipping Services with JRC Dedicated

-At JRC Dedicated Services, you can get some of the most affordable and efficient LTL shipping services available.
-Contact us at any time to discuss our trucking services.
+At JRC Dedicated Services, you can get some of the most affordable shared warehousing and efficient LTL shipping services available.
+Contact us at any time to discuss our trucking companies.